cmmorrow/build-magic/README.md

 ### Declarative

-Build-magic uses a simple syntax that lets you describe what commands to automate, the environment to use, and what files to include.
+Build-magic uses a simple syntax that lets you describe what commands to run, the environment to use, and what files to include.
 There's no need for conditional statements that you might need when automating with a shell or batch script.
-Build-magic will take care of the details and execute the specified commands in the specified environment.
+Build-magic will take care of the details and execute the given commands in the specified environment.

 ### Reproducible